jefflee702/ML-Predictions-of-Spotify-Track-Popularity/README.md

 4: 100

 We decided on this division because our working dataset consists of 1,000 songs from the 'party' genre, which is not enough to train a model with 100 individual classes.
 In our sample dataset, the 'party' genre only contains songs in the classes 0, 1, and 2, indicating that no song had a popularity index above 74.
 After computing the log transforms of various features for feature expansion, we opted to normalize the dataset with a default MinMaxScaler() from 0 to 1, and at this stage, our data was fit for modeling.

+### Data Exploration

+To make preliminary predictions from our processed dataset, we used the Seaborn module to compute a heatmap and pairplot, and proceeded to scatterplot various features against popularity that showed promising correlations.

 ### Model 1: Neural Network